AMReX-Combustion/PeleLM/Docs/source/Introduction.rst

     \boldsymbol{d_m} = \nabla X_m + (X_m -Y_m) \frac{\nabla P_0}{P_0}

-Alternatively (as in the library EGLIB the thermal diffusion *ratios* :math:`\boldsymbol{\chi}` may be preferred and the diffusion velocities and energy flux recast as:
+Alternatively (as in the transport library, EGLIB) the thermal diffusion *ratios* :math:`\boldsymbol{\chi}` may be preferred and the diffusion velocities and energy flux recast as:

 .. math::